 - Personal attendant

-U.S. Department of Education provides guidelines about responsibilities for students with disabilities in postsecondary education.
+- U.S. Department of Education Office for Civil Rights U.S. Department of Education provides guidelines about responsibilities for students with disabilities in postsecondary education.

-Access for Special Kids (ASK) Resource Center is a parent training, information and advocacy center for families of children with special needs across Iowa.
+- ASK Resource Center Access for Special Kids (ASK) Resource Center is a parent training, information and advocacy center for families of children with special needs across Iowa.
 ASK is a 501(c)3 non-profit organization.

-STRIVE is a support program on the Des Moines Area Community College Ankeny campus for special education students requiring transition assistance from high school to a vocational program at DMACC.
+- STRIVE (Selected Training Received in Vocational Education) at DMACC STRIVE is a support program on the Des Moines Area Community College Ankeny campus for special education students requiring transition assistance from high school to a vocational program at DMACC.

-AHEAD provides numerous workshops/conferences that focus on common problems and solutions for upgrading the quality of services available for students with disabilities in postsecondary institutions around the world.
+- The Association on Higher Education and Disability (AHEAD) AHEAD provides numerous workshops/conferences that focus on common problems and solutions for upgrading the quality of services available for students with disabilities in postsecondary institutions around the world.

-DO-IT strives to promote the use of technology to maximize the independence, productivity and participation of people with disabilities.
+- Disabilities Opportunities Internetworking Technology (DO-IT) DO-IT strives to promote the use of technology to maximize the independence, productivity and participation of people with disabilities.

-Going to College provides college planning information, videos from current college students and a series of modules to educate students with disabilities on how to be successful in college.
+- Going to College Going to College provides college planning information, videos from current college students and a series of modules to educate students with disabilities on how to be successful in college.

-HEATH is a national clearinghouse on postsecondary education for individuals with disabilities.
+- HEATH Resource Center HEATH is a national clearinghouse on postsecondary education for individuals with disabilities.

-IVRS wants you to be successful at college.
+- Iowa Vocational Rehabilitation Services (IVRS) IVRS wants you to be successful at college.
 IVRS representatives will help connect you to college student disability service centers to help with any college adjustment needs you may have.

-Transition in Iowa provides youth with disabilities information and tools that can be used to plan a successful move to adult living, learning and working.
+- Transition in Iowa Transition in Iowa provides youth with disabilities information and tools that can be used to plan a successful move to adult living, learning and working.
 Transition in Iowa is a part of ASK Resource Center.